Toxic gas leak in South Africa has killed 16 people, including 3 children, police say | Law-Order

 Toxic gas leak in South Africa has killed 16 people, including 3 children, police say

-At least 16 people, including three children, were killed by a leak of a toxic nitrate gas being used by illegal miners to process gold in a settlement of closely packed metal shacks, South African police and local officials said.Emergency services initially announced on Wednesday that as many as 24 people might be dead in the Angelo settlement in Boksburg, a city on the eastern outskirts of Johannesburg.
+At least 16 people, including three children, were killed by a leak of a toxic nitrate gas being used by illegal miners to process gold in a settlement of closely packed metal shacks, South African police and local officials said late on Wednesday.Emergency services initially announced that as many as 24 people might be dead in the Angelo settlement in Boksburg, a city on the eastern outskirts of Johannesburg.

-At least 16 people, including three children, were killed by a leak of a toxic nitrate gas being used by illegal miners to process gold in a settlement of closely packed metal shacks, South African police and local officials said.
+At least 16 people, including three children, were killed by a leak of a toxic nitrate gas being used by illegal miners to process gold in a settlement of closely packed metal shacks, South African police and local officials said late on Wednesday.

 Teams were searching the area looking for other casualties deep into the night.
 The bodies of the victims remained lying on the ground hours after the leak was reported around 8 pm as emergency services waited for forensic investigators and pathologists to arrive to process the scene.
 The bodies were still there at 3 am.

-''We can't move anybody.
-The bodies are still where they are on the ground,'' said emergency services spokesman William Ntladi.
+“We can't move anybody.
+The bodies are still where they are on the ground,” said emergency services spokesperson William Ntladi.

 A forensic investigator was seen covering the body of a small child with a blanket.
 Another body could be seen covered in a white cloth with a shoe sticking out.
 It lay under a strip of yellow police tape cordoning off the area.